jefftranter/6502/asm/65816/debug16/README.txt

 Current status:

-Disassembly is working but needs further testing.
+Disassembly (LIST) is working.
+It has not been tested exhaustively for all instructions.

 The trace function has not yet been tested or debugged.